alexanderalmstrom/fauna-demo/README.md

 Import `schema.graphql` in Fauna dashboard.

-Create some products in the GraphQL playgound tab with GraphQL mutations.
+Create some products in the GraphQL playground tab with mutations.

 ```gql
 mutation CreateProduct {